jingalls1217/opendatalakehouse/05_iceberg.md

    ![Files code](images/CML_Files_Code.png)

-5. Open the file `3_data_processing.py` in preview
+4. Open the file `3_data_processing.py` in the preview

    - This is the code used to pre-process the data by wrangling the data as needed into the format to train the model

    ![Open Preview Data Processing Python code](images/CML_Open_File_Data_Processing.png)

-6. Scroll to the bottom of the code until you see the following
+5. Scroll to the bottom of the code until you see the following

    ```
    if __name__ == "__main__":